Explore Multiband Compression Benefits

 Multiband Compression 101

-What makes Multiband Compression so Special?
+What Makes Multiband Compression So Special?

-Choose your Multiband Compressor Weapon of Choice!
+Choose Your Multiband Compressor Weapon of Choice!

-The main part of it is the upward compression (the tough part to reproduce with a typical compressor) which is applying (up to 36 dB but not more) its gain to a quiet (below threshold) signal.
-This brings up quiet details (usually high frequencies otherwise unheard) while also providing the typical multiband compression duty of “ironing” (consistent lows/mids/highs).
+Every once in a while, I stumble upon some exciting plugin unit.
+One of them is, without a doubt, OTT by Xfer.
+Indeed, It's a multiband compressor unit with excellent characteristics, and I believe it sounds fantastic.
+In addition to this, it is accessible to download.
+The central part of it is the upward compression (the tricky part to reproduce with a typical compressor), which applies its gain (up to 36 dB but not more) to a quiet (below threshold) signal.
+This brings up soft details (usually high frequencies otherwise unheard) while also providing the typical multiband compression duty of "ironing" (consistent lows/mids/highs).

 A/B Comparison

 In the following tutorial, I will not bother you with minor details.
-This is because I believe that it’s really important to experiment and use your ears when using this particular compressor.
-Accordingly, I will just make an A/B comparison.
-I advise you to use it gently on group tracks or on the master channel.
-Furthermore, you can crank it up a bit more on individual instruments that need to be more “in the face“ in your mix.
+This is because I believe it's essential to experiment and use your ears when using this compressor.
+Accordingly, I will make an A/B comparison.
+I advise gently using it on group tracks or the master channel.
+Furthermore, you can crank it up on individual instruments that need more "in the face "in your mix.
+Without further delay, here is a hip-hop pattern I made in SoundBridge.
+It consists of drum elements accompanied by bass and Rhodes piano.
+Let's first hear the drums group track without and with OTT.

 ~Drums Group track without OTT